byu-rvl/Ensemble_AU_release/README.md

 ```

 ## 4. Testing the stacking head:
-UPDATE: Due to the CVPR requirement to use an anonymous git submission, this code will not run.
-The compressed files are corrupted on the anonymous github repo.
 Prerequisites:
 - Download the following: (DISFA: data/predictions/DISFA_compressed, data/weights/stacking_head/DISFA_compressed) or (BP4D:data/predictions/BP4D_compressed, data/weights/stacking_head/BP4D_compressed)
 - Conda environment (created and activated).